Paulos-ui/Paulos-ui/README.md

 # Hello, I'm Paul! 👋

-I am driven by a passion for developing programming skills.
+I have a strong passion for developing programming skills.
 Here's a little bit about me:

 <div style="text-align:center;">